May 29, 2020//Ellen NeveuxLast Updated: June 17, 2021

 Managers with privileged access control should deny or revoke high-level powers from the majority of non-privileged users and applications to limit the risk of widespread corruption.

 Applications with unrestricted privileges are often targeted by attackers.
 An SQL injection is a common web application attack that inserts malicious instructions into SQL statements.
 Hackers are then able to elevate their privileges and gain control over critical systems.
 If least privilege best practices were followed, this attack would be stunted.
 The web application would have read-only privileges and the injection could not escalate.

 The practice of implementing the principle of least privilege forces network managers to keep comprehensive data records.
 Complete data classification is required to understand all information held on the network and who has access to it.

 Eliminating perimeter security flaws is not the only critical aspect of data protection.
 Enterprises are targets for insider leaks and theft of proprietary data, which poses a serious risk to their business.
 This is why controlling and monitoring the activity of authorized users is another key element of data security.

 A least privilege policy limits the number of users with access to sensitive information and limits privilege elevations, which strengthens overall security.
-If elevated privileges are required for additional job functions, an access management process that incorporates granular controls and tracks individual activity should be implemented.
+If elevated privileges are required for additional job functions, a user access management process that incorporates granular controls and tracks individual activity should be implemented.

 These advanced restrictions create an added benefit during an audit.
 After a security incident, investigators are able to conduct a more efficient probe by focusing on defined areas, users, and applications.

 There are several best practices that organizations should consider following when implementing least privilege access in their security policies.